Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 Once revered as the pinnacle of dwarven bioengineering, Tunneling Moles were used to dig ventilation shafts, forge escape tunnels, or lay the groundwork for entire cities.

-They were guided using harmonic tools—pipes, tuning forks, and drums—that resonated with specific frequencies.
+They were guided using harmonic tools - pipes, tuning forks, and drums - that resonated with specific frequencies.
 Only dwarves of certain clans knew the full suite of control tones.

-When the Holds fell—due to war, collapse, or abandonment—the moles were forgotten… or sealed away.
+When the Holds fell - due to war, collapse, or abandonment - the moles were forgotten… or sealed away.

 ---